When an employee leaves, can you recoup their training costs?

 In reality, many employers won't actually attempt to recover training costs from an employee.
 Instead, the agreement acts as a screening tool, Caucci noted.
 The hope is that only serious, committed candidates will agree to it.

-As the courts cases noted above illustrate, recovery is an uphill battle.
+As the court cases noted above illustrate, recovery is an uphill battle.
 But, as they also demonstrate, these agreements are sometimes enforceable.
 Employers will have to determine whether the costs to litigate, and the possible fallout in employee morale, are worth the recovery.